Linear representations of the mapping class group of dimension at most $3g-3$: Introduction

 This extends the work of Korkmaz \cite{korkmaz}, who showed the uniqueness of the symplectic representation up to dimension $2g$, and Kasahara \cite{kasahara}, who classified representations of dimension $2g+1$.

-\para{Idea of proof} Our analysis is centered around the notion of a {\em bi-affine representation}, the basic theory of which (for arbitrary groups) is established in \Cref{section:biaffine}.
+\para{Idea of proof} Our analysis is centered around the notion of a {\em bi-affine representation}.
 A group representation $V$ is bi-affine if there is a filtration $V_1 \le V_2 \le V$ for which $V_1$ and $V/V_2$ are both trivial.
 Building off of the ideas developed by Korkmaz and Kasahara, we show inductively that every representation of $\Mod(S)$ up to dimension $3g-3$ is bi-affine.
-To do this, we develop a criterion for a $\Mod(S)$-representation to be bi-affine in \Cref{prop:whenDCS}, and show inductively that any representation of dimension at most $3g-3$ satisfies the two conditions of \Cref{prop:whenDCS} in \Cref{prop:codimenison} and \Cref{prop:kgtriv}.
+To do this, we develop a criterion for a $\Mod(S)$-representation to be bi-affine in \Cref{prop:whenDCS}.
+The other key results, \Cref{prop:unipotence,prop:codimenison,prop:kgtriv}, establish conditions under which the hypotheses of \Cref{prop:whenDCS} hold.
 Separately, we show that any bi-affine representation of $\Mod(S)$ is in fact a direct sum of a trivial representation with a representation of dimension $2g+1$.
-This is a consequence of a cohomological calculation carried out in \Cref{prop:whencoboundary}.
+This is a consequence of a homological calculation carried out in \Cref{prop:whencoboundary}.

 It is reasonable to ask why we use the language of bi-affine representations at all, if ultimately we are showing a stronger result.
 The answer is that we believe that this leads to the cleanest proofs of our results, with the least amount of fussing about cases and choosing coordinates.
 It is relatively painless to formulate a condition under which an extension of a bi-affine representation of $\Mod(S)$ remains bi-affine (cf. \Cref{lemma:againDCS}); the corresponding statement for an extension to be a direct sum with a trivial representation would be more elaborate, and would require us to carry around the data of the splitting for longer than necessary.